nabeelomer/NotepadLoader/README.md

 GPL2.

-This is based on https://github.com/taviso/loadlibrary which is also licensed under the GPL2.
-I have maintained all the original copyright notices.
+This is based on https://github.com/taviso/loadlibrary which is also licensed under the GPL2 and as derivative work this also is licensed under the GPL.
+I've maintained all original copyright notices.